johnbryan/solar/README.md

 - `docker run -d -p 5000:5000 solar-check` (-d runs as daemon, remove to run in terminal where you stop with ctrl+c)
 - `docker ps -a` (view recently run/currently running containers)
 - `gunicorn solar:app` (run locally as a non-containerized program)

+Actually
+- `gcloud builds submit --tag us.gcr.io/check-b9591/solar-check` instead of docker build/push
+- `gcloud run deploy --image us.gcr.io/check-b9591/solar-check --platform managed` to start a service.
+I was originally starting via cloud console.
+Never figured out the difference but this worked for me and that did not.

+Then I have it set up in DialogFlow/Actions on Google.
+There is a fulfillment webhook that hits the URL of the run service.